pymupdf/PyMuPDF-Utilities/README.md

 From the examples folder, here is a synopsis of some scripts that you may find interesting.

+* **image-maintenance.py** a really cool GUI script (wxPython) which allows insertion, deletion and modification of images on PDF pages in a visually controlled mode.
+Requires v1.17.5 and a Phoenix version of wxPython.
 * **morph-demo1.py, morph-demo2.py, morph-demo3.py** are scripts showing the effect of the ``morph`` parameter in text insertions.
 Each script creates a PDF page, fills a  text box and then morphs that box using its upper left corner as fixed point.
 Each morphing result is put on a new PDF page and the resulting pixmap is shown in an endless loop.
 Now require PyMuPDF v1.14.5 and can be run with Python v2.7.

 * **quad-show1.py, quad-show2.py** require PyMuPDF v1.14.5 and can be run with Python v2.7.
 They demonstrate how the modified version of `drawOval` can be used to create a wide range of shapes, both displaying the results in an endless loop.